MrMarsellus/dfcn-masternode-recovery-helper/README.md

 9. Write the verified addnodes into the managed block in `defcon.conf` and perform a controlled config reload (stop + start) to activate them.
 10. Apply the prepared PoSe-banlist (if present) after restart and show the current sync state once.
 11. Hand over to the interactive ProTx readiness menu and then to the controller-wallet hint.
+12. If temporary recovery state is still active after the automatic recovery workflow, an automatic restore can be scheduled for later cleanup of helper-managed addnodes and PoSe bans.

 This mode is intended for operators who want a mostly hands-off recovery using trusted addnodes, with only the reference height and controller-wallet transaction performed manually.